 After the tours, you’ll be brought back to Fez, and the rest of the day is yours.

 Nestled in the Rif Mountains, deep in the heart of Berber country, Chefchouan is unique in all of Morocco.
-The city is less of an activity-filled destination and more of a state of mind, the old city beckons you to explore and enjoy.
+The city is less of an activity-filled destination and more just a state of mind.
 Check into your Riad and then walk the narrow winding streets of the Medina with its radiant blue buildings.
-Everywhere you look the vibrant blue soothes and relaxes, and each turn is more photogenic than the last.
-Stroll to the waterfall and gentle stream flowing along the edge of the city, or hike to sunset hill for a magnificent end to the day.
+The vibrant blue soothes and relaxes everywhere you look, and each lane is more photogenic than the last.
+Stroll to the waterfall and gentle stream flowing along the city’s edge, or hike to the Spanish Mosque for a magnificent sunset.

-Located on the Straights of Gibraltar with Europe looming on the horizon only 8 miles away.
-This busy modern port has been the lynchpin of history for centuries.
+The journey continues into Tangier, a busy modern port that has been the lynchpin of history for centuries.
 Home to Phonecians, Romans, and European powers, Tangier became the playground of the rich and famous, authors, artists, and even spies.
 After checking into the Riad, the afternoon is yours to enjoy on your own.
 Stroll the streets of White City with lime-coated houses unchanged from the days of Delacroix or Matisse.
 Stop by the American Legation, the first US Embassy overseas (now a museum), then stroll the high walls of the Kasbah into the alleys of the Grand Socco market.
 A little farther away, visit the “Sultan’s Palace,” a museum of Moroccan arts.
-Tangier is also renowned for the Spanish influence on its culture, starting with the arena that stands on the Plaza de Torros and the 1913 Cervantes Theatre.
+Tangier is also renowned for its Spanish influence on its culture, starting with the arena on the Plaza de Torros and the 1913 Cervantes Theatre.

 From Rabat, it’s a 1-hour drive to Casablanca, where you’ll check into your hotel for the night.

 Enjoy your last breakfast in Morocco and an easy start to the day.
 Check out of the hotel and meet your driver for a sightseeing drive in Casablanca.
-The colonial Frech colonial and Art Deco district is just the start before moving on to the magnificent Hassan II Mosque for a tour (closed on Fridays).
+The colonial Frech colonial and Art Deco district are just the start before moving on to the magnificent Hassan II Mosque for a tour (closed on Fridays).
 After the tour, the driver will take you to the Casablanca airport for your flight out.

 - All transfers in a chauffeured vehicle

 - All accommodations (Riads, Hotels, and Auberges)

 - Meals as listed